Academic Master

 Response to Societal View

-All things considered, in the present era, there is no doubt to oppressive measures being taken for women, in our society.
-The social structure itself is built around the principle of redeeming men as the dominant gender, the pillars of the society and responsible for providing.
-However, women too can contribute and support if given the opportunity.
+All things considered, in the present era, there is no doubt that oppressive measures are being taken for women, in our society.
+The social structure is built around the principle of redeeming men as the dominant gender, the pillars of society, and being responsible for providing.
+However, women can also contribute and support if given the opportunity.

 “COUNTY ATTORNEY: No, Peters, it’s all perfectly clear except a reason for doing it.
 But you know juries when it comes to women.”